codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn.md

 - Depth describes the number of filters used it does not relate the image depth (2 channels) nor does it describe the number of hidden layers in our CNN.

-- Each filter learns different feature maps that are activated in the presence of different image  features (edges, patterns, colots layouts)
+- Each filter learns different feature maps that are activated in the presence of different image  features (edges, patterns, colors layouts)

 <p align="center"> <!-- style="width:400px;" -->
   <img src="images/cnn/depth.jpeg" title="tool tip here">